 The most budget-friendly way to get to Tulum is on the ADO bus.
 According to their website, there are several departures from Cancun International to Tulum and back, with prices starting at $262 MX (~$14 USD).

 It’s about an hour and a half bus ride.
 You can buy tickets online or at the airport.

 Another option that works well for groups that can split the cost is hiring a private shuttle.
-There are many shuttle companies that operate out of Cancun Airport, but Happy Shuttle has the best prices.
+Many shuttle companies operate out of Cancun Airport, but Happy Shuttle has the best prices.

 Once you’re in Tulum, getting around without a car is simple.
-You can’t walk five feet without tripping over a bike rental and the taxis are plentiful and cheap, as well.
+You can’t walk five feet without tripping over a bike rental, and the taxis are also plentiful and cheap.